cdennis8/hello-world/README.md

 # hello-world
-This should be fun
+This should be fun.
 I like scuba diving and learning new things